JuanAraneta/rocket-launch/README.md

 $ npm install
 $ node index
 ```
-if there is another process running on port 3000, you can set a new port using: PORT=xxxx
+If there is another process running on port 3000, you can set a new port using: PORT=xxxx

 ### To run the app, install it locally using npm: